-The goal is finding the dosage that is most suitable for your child.
-His digestive system is unique, and different from yours.
-You may work up to two, three or more scoops each day.
+The goal is to find the dosage that is most suitable for your child.
+His digestive system is unique and different from yours.
+You may work up to two, three, or more scoops each day.
 It depends on your child’s age and the results you are striving for.

 So start slow and gradually ramp up.
 Gradual increases in dosage make it easier to determine your child’s optimum dosage.

-So it’s small wonder that these probiotics are the ones found in greatest abundance in healthy mother’s milk.
-In case you’re wondering which Lactobacillus probiotics would be best for children – look for a diverse combination of Lactobacillus strains for general gut health, nutrient absorption and immunity.
+So it’s a small wonder that these probiotics are the ones found in the greatest abundance in healthy mother’s milk.
+If you’re wondering which Lactobacillus probiotics would be best for children – look for a diverse combination of Lactobacillus strains for general gut health, nutrient absorption, and immunity.

-There’s a range of Bifidobacteria probiotic strains, including B. bifidum, B. longum, B. infantis and B. lactis, and they’re thought to be particularly important probiotics for children.
-They assist your child’s immune system, allowing it to appropriately develop.
+There’s a range of Bifidobacteria probiotic strains, including B. bifidum, B. longum, B. infantis, and B. lactis, and they’re thought to be particularly important probiotics for children.
+They assist your child’s immune system, allowing it to develop appropriately.
 Your child may develop food allergies if he has a lack of Bifidobacteria in his system.

 Probiotic supplements can promote recovery for children with acute diarrhea.
 They decrease the number of days and the number of diarrhea episodes.
 They are also helpful in treating children so that they do not develop diarrhea when they take antibiotics.